mhuebert/re-view/material/README.md

 ### Current status

-The first version of `re-view/material` was built before ClojureScript had support for `npm` dependencies, and was therefore monolithic, and JS deps were bundled with webpack.
-As of October/2017, that approach has been deprecated, and we have simultaneously migrated to the [shadow-cljs](https://github.com/thheller/shadow-cljs/) build tool for development.
+The first version of `re-view/material` was built before ClojureScript had support for `npm` dependencies, so I packaged all the JS deps into a single file using webpack.
+That led to a monolithic design where I put all of the component's framework/adapter code into `re-view.material.mdc`, and all of the components into `re-view.material.components`.

+Thankfully, ClojureScript added support for requiring deps directly from npm, so in October/2017 I updated this library to use the new style of js deps (at the same time, I switched to using the [shadow-cljs](https://github.com/thheller/shadow-cljs/) build tool).
+But I haven't had time to refactor the library into the modular style that is now possible.

-Some next steps:
+So, next steps:

 1. Put each component in its own namespace.
-This will satisfy Google's requirement for libraries that they promote to `Serve components in an à-la-carte delivery model`.
+This will satisfy Google's [requirement](https://material.io/components/web/docs/framework-integration/#examples) for libraries that they promote to `"Serve components in an à-la-carte delivery model"`.

-- Currently, each component has one part in `material.core` and another part (its foundation/adapter) in `material.mdc`.
+Currently, each component has one part in `material.core` and another part (its foundation/adapter) in `material.mdc`.
+What we should do:

-- All component-specific code should be in a namespace like `material.components.component-name`
+- [ ] Put component-specific code in a namespace like `material.components.component-name`
-- All reusable utility code should remain in `material.mdc`
+- [ ] Keep only reusable utility code in `material.mdc`

-The result of this step is that users can require a single component and it will pull in _only_ the required code.

 2. Figure out a way for users to sanely include the CSS just for the components they use, in their app.

-3. Add more components

 ### Our approach

 **Docstrings and View Specs**

-The preview panels you see when you expand a component on the [component library](https://re-view.io/components) page are fully auto-generated, based on re-view's support for docstrings and [view specs](https://re-view.io/docs/re-view/view-specs):
+The component previews in the [component library](https://re-view.io/components) are fully auto-generated, based on re-view's support for docstrings and [view specs](https://re-view.io/docs/re-view/view-specs):

 ![Example](https://i.imgur.com/BLd9RdP.png)

-> Note: [view specs](https://re-view.io/docs/re-view/view-specs) are not implemented with Clojure Spec, although they share similarities.
-They are a light-weight construct designed to provide view-specific functionality at runtime with little overhead.
+(_Note:_ [view specs](https://re-view.io/docs/re-view/view-specs) are not implemented with Clojure Spec, although they share similarities.
+They are a light-weight construct designed to provide view-specific functionality at runtime with little overhead.)

 Components should include docstrings using the following format: